What is Forta

 Forta community members have already published multiple examples of how Forta can be used to detect and prevent or mitigate such exploits, like the Microsoft ice phishing bot or the Sleep Minting bot for NFTs.
 The ability to respond to Forta alerts also relies on the readiness of project teams and Forta community members have begun to work with organizations to put together emergency response plans.

-Examples of smart contract exploits that can be mitigated by Forta
+Examples of other smart contract exploits that can also be mitigated by Forta

 Other categories of exploits, such as those involving oracle or collateral manipulations, can also be detected by Forta, however prevention may be limited by the fact that such exploits often involve the use of flashloans or other techniques that allow them to occur in the context of a single block which itself may be privately mined.
 For this category of exploit, fast detection from Forta may still prove useful to mitigate attacks or prevent similar attacks on other chains or protocols.